Two Minds, One AI: How Your Mindset Shapes Your Life in the Age of Artificial Intelligence

 The day starts with a prompt.

-Before getting out of bed, this person asks AI to plan the day.
-Priorities are set.
-Tasks are ordered.
-Decisions are pre‑processed.
+Before getting out of bed, this person asks AI to help structure the day.
+Priorities are clarified.
+Tasks are sequenced.
+Options are narrowed.

 Mindset Two: “I Will Learn What I Don’t Know—Then Decide.”